-

 Adherence

-Adherence is the most important thing you have to think about when you start ART.
+Adherence is the most important thing you must get right when you start ART.

 -